The 2018 Nissan Terra has been officially launched in Asia, the first body-on-frame SUV in the company’s “M.O.V.E. to 2022” sales strategy.

 Smartphone mirroring is included, and Nissan says the Terra comes with an upgraded infotainment system and audio system.

-More detail on the infotainment, plus a better look at the interior and luggage space can be seen in the below video.
+More detail on the infotainment, plus a better look at the interior and luggage space (of the five seater) can be seen in the below video.

 Keeping its passengers safe, the new SUV uses Nissan Safety Shield suite of tech.
 Lane departure warning, blind spot monitoring, 360-degree camera system with moving object detection, and autonomous emergency braking are all standard.